Ibrahim-Almahdy/Note-App/README.md

 # Note Taking Application

-A modern, responsive web application designed for managing daily tasks and notes efficiently.
-The application features a split-view interface, separating the navigation list from the editing area, similar to desktop productivity software.
+A modern, fully responsive web application designed for managing daily tasks and notes efficiently.
+The application features a split-view interface that adapts seamlessly to desktop, tablet, and mobile screens.

 ## Project Description